 Skip to main content

-Area Agencies on Aging in Illinois (2026 Guide)
+Area Agencies on Aging in Illinois: 2026 Senior Help and Centers

 Bottom line

 Illinois has 13 Area Agencies on Aging, often called AAAs.
-They help older adults, caregivers, and adults with disabilities find local support.
-A local AAA can help with meals, rides, Medicare counseling, caregiver support, legal help, senior centers, and in-home care referrals.
+They help older adults, family caregivers, adults with disabilities, and helpers find local support.
+A local AAA can point you to meals, rides, Medicare counseling, caregiver help, legal help, senior centers, home-care screening, and other aging services near you.

 The fastest statewide starting point is the Illinois Department on Aging Senior HelpLine at 1-800-252-8966.
-You can call that number first if you do not know which local agency serves your county.
+Call that number if you do not know which AAA, Care Coordination Unit, or senior center serves your county.

-For a broader list of state programs, use our Illinois senior benefits guide while this page helps you find the right local aging office.
+For a broader list of state programs, use our Illinois benefits guide while this page helps you find the right local aging office or center.

 Urgent help in Illinois